TartanLlama/vizh/README.md

 A vizh function is an image file containing:

 - The name of the function at the top left of the image
-- A function signature at the top right of the image
+- The number of arguments (tapes) it takes at the top right of the image
-- A sequnce of instructions in a horizontal line underneath these (can the instructions be split onto multiple lines? depends how easy that is to implement)
+- A sequnce of instructions in a horizontal lines

 Function names are alphanumeric: `[a-zA-Z][a-zA-Z0-9]*`.

-Function signatures a number specifying how many tapes the function takes as an argument, followed by an exclaimation mark if the function returns a tape.

 The tapes available to a vizh function consist of its tape arguments.
 On entry to the function the r/w head is initialised to the start of the first tape argument, if any.

 A function returns when control flow reaches the end of its instructions.
-If the function is specified to return a tape then:
-- If the tape returned is already one of the tapes available to the caller, nothing happens
-- Otherwise, the tape is appended to the list of tapes available to the caller

-Any tapes allocated by a function and not returned are automatically deallocated when the function exits.
+Any tapes allocated by a function are automatically deallocated when the function exits.

 #### Function Calls